Swipe (dice game): Overview of the rules

 After rolling, the player does whatever the dice say and the turn passes to the next player to the left.
-It is important to note that a player cannot lose all of their dice; one is the fewest dice a player can have.
+A player cannot lose all of their dice; one is the fewest dice a player can have.
 The game is over once all chips are won from the center.

 Super Swipe

 If a player rolls and all dice are lose a die to the center (black dice with an X), it is a "Super Swipe".
 The player then swipes one die from each player and takes another turn.
 A player with only one die is eligible for a Super Swipe if their single rolled die is lose a die to the center.

 Winning the game

 The winner is the player with the most chips at the end of the game.
 If two or more players have the same number of chips, the winner is the player with the most dice.
 If two or more players are tied in both chips and dice, there is a "roll-off."
 Each player gets one die and rolls; the first player to roll lose a die to the center loses.